 All the features loaded into the Lowrance Elite FS fish finder make this an incredibly powerful device for finding fish.
 It does carry a premium price tag, but with all of the functionality you get with this system, if you have the budget for it, it’s worth it!

 - Exceptionally detailed images through Active Imaging 3 in 1

 - High res images of fish interacting with your lure

 - Network integration allowing connectivity between other devices and Elite FS

-- High resolution 7″ touch display (larger size available)
+- High resolution touch display (multiple different sizes available)

 - Map data for over 8,900 US lakes